What’s so special about dental specialists you might ask. It’s just a tooth in a small mouth!

 Wikipedia: Orthodontia, also called orthodontics and dentofacial orthopedics, is a specialty of dentistry that deals with the diagnosis, prevention and correction of malpositioned teeth and jaws.

-They help care for our kids and baby teeth.
+They help care for baby teeth.
 All General dentists are well trained to treat kids.
 For certain fearful children or children with widespread tooth decay, a General dentist would refer them to a Paedodontist, where the child may be offered other treatment options, such as general anaesthesia and dental crowns.

 Paedodontics [ped-uh-don-tiks or, esp.
 British, pee-duh-]